geudde/attic-chest/pages/13.reference/05.porden-coeur/docs.md

 The vulture whets her beak, and knows that one shall die.”<br>
 &emsp;Each held a spear, but, by one impulse sway’d,<br>
 Cast it to earth, and drew the deadlier blade.<br>
-The sword of Karacous, in Beder’s field And Bosra’s,<br>
+The sword of Karacous, in Beder’s field<br>
-once had Ali’s strength impell’d,<br>
+And Bosra’s, once had Ali’s strength impell’d,<br>
 That giant strength whose single effort slew<br>
-The mail-clad warrior and the courser too.
+The mail-clad warrior and the courser too.<br>
 But <span class="smallcaps">Richard’s</span> magic steel, six ages gone,<br>
 Was fram’d by Merlin for Pendragon’s son.<br>
 The sage, lest meaner hand its edge should wield,<br>